Justin01Wu/webUI/src/main/webapp/ts/README.md

 ## build and run in the command

 - TypeScript files have extension ts
-- you have to use tsc to comile  a ts file: `tsc abc.ts`
+- you have to use tsc to comile  a ts file: `tsc abc.ts`, it will generate a js file
+- Then run this command: `node abc.js`

 ## build and run in IDEthe